lucas56098/voronoi_mesh_project/README.md

 Memory usage for the point insertion algorithm.
 One can see, that the memory scales linearly.
 The memory limit could be pushed back by improving the program structure, but honestly i don't see much obvious and easy to implement memory improvement while still knowing the seeds, verticies and edges without recomputing lots of stuff.

 ![Image](./figures/example_memory_benchmark.png)

+Some notes on memory usage vs time performance.
+Of course this is a trade of.
+Here are a few different options i tested.
+Lets say the benchmark is a standard code without recomputing anything using vectors.

+- Changing to deque instead of vector: makes the program 70% faster, increases memory usage 10x I would argue, that the memory optimization here is more important because the program is still more memory limited i guess.